 Overall Rating: 3/5

 Here is a short video review of the watch (in French):

-UPDATE: OMG!
+* UPDATE ON PRICING: OMG!
 They ask almost $5000 for the piece!
 While I can understand reasoning behind their pricing model (after all, it is the same ballpark for most “luxury” timekeepers equipped with this iteration of ETA 7750 + “full calendar” add-on module,) I would still recon that shops dealing with Baume et Mercier watches would have to put a good discount on this model to move it quickly.
 After all, a similarly styled Longines Master Chronograph with the same full calendar module would set you back at just $3300 USD and, for many customers, this brand has a lot more appeal than a lot less-advertised B&M that is still often regarded as an ambitious upstart that still lacks an easy to recognize design language of its own.

 Photos: Baume et Mercier

 Baume et Mercier Classima Executives XL Chronograph and Complete Calendar (ref.
 8870) automatic watch specification

 Movement: Caliber ETA Valjoux 7751, automatic, rotor decorated with Cotes de Geneve, blued steel screws, Swiss Made